klaudiamr97/clickup_timesheets/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any inquiries, feel free to reach out via [your email/contact info].
+For any inquiries, feel free to reach out via klaudia.mr97@gmail.com.